Law Enforcement AND corrections in Crisis

 TACT training “is generally thought to be the best training program that staff has participated in.
 The labor unions are strong supporters of it and employee grievances have dropped to an all-time low.
 Thank you for helping us change the culture at MCI.
 It is the best investment of resources that we have ever made.

-Our goal is to empower corrections to transform its working culture, not to change any specific policy or practice, but to empower staff to develop the skills and attitudes to make teamwork, security and rehabilitation work together within the existing structure and budgets.
+Our goal is to empower law enforcement and corrections to transform its working culture, not to change any specific policy or practice, but to empower staff to develop the skills and attitudes to make teamwork, security and rehabilitation work together within the existing structure and budgets.

 The Immersive Experiential Training Model©